bfisher313/bfisher313/README.md

 * 🤖 **LLMs, GraphRAG & External System Integration:** Implementing Large Language Models with Retrieval Augmented Generation (GraphRAG) over knowledge graphs, and leveraging **Model Context Protocol (MCP)** for enabling LLM communication with external tools and services.
 * 📊 **Data Engineering:** Architecting complex data ingestion pipelines and knowledge graph construction.
 * 🤝 **Agentic Design:** Conceptualizing agentic systems for proactive and personalized user assistance, where MCP facilitates agent interactions.
-* 📐 **Expert Architectural Modeling & Documentation:** Proficient in applying diverse modeling techniques (including C4, 4+1 architectural views, and others as appropriate) to create clear architectural blueprints and in-depth documentation, which stands as a key project deliverable.
+* 📐 **Skilled Architectural Modeling & Documentation:** Proficient in applying diverse modeling techniques (including C4, 4+1 architectural views, and others as appropriate) to create clear architectural blueprints and in-depth documentation, which stands as a key project deliverable.

 This repository provides an in-depth look at the design considerations, architectural decisions, and technological components involved in building a sophisticated AI-driven platform.